Download.it search icon

 Pros

-• Supports a range of less common video formats
+• Supports multiple less common video formats (WMV, FLV, RM, MPG, AVI)

 Cons